DarienBrito/KORGEasyMap/README.md

 https://github.com/Endut/KORGNanoKontrol

+2) Download the KORGEasyMap file from this repository

-2) How to use the wrapper:
+3) How to use the wrapper:

 ``` js
 (